bbauska/W3Cx-4of5-thru-May-2024/README.md

 cue inside the VTT file, and each cue corresponds to a time segment, has an id and a text content.

-If you do track.cues, you've got the list of the cues and you can iterate on them.
+If you do <em>track.cues</em>, you've got the list of the cues and you can iterate on them.

 For each cue, we are going to get its id: cue.id here.
 It corresponds to